rdkcentral/Lightning-SDK/docs/plugins/videoplayer.md

 Toggles the playing state of the video player.

-If a video is currently playing, it will pause it.
-And vice versa, will play a video that is currently paused.
+If a video is currently playing, it pauses it.
+And, vice versa, it plays a video that is currently paused.

 ```js
 VideoPlayer.playPause()